piktur/vue-cli-plugin-e2e-webdriverio/README.md

 This plugin uses the **Chrome** driver by default.
 If you wish to run e2e tests in additional browsers, define configuration within `<projectRoot>/wdio.conf.js`.
 Configuration defined at this path will be merged with the internal `Webdriver` config.

-Or, to override internal configuration entirely pass use option `--config` to specify alternate configuration file.
+Or, to override internal configuration entirely use option `--config` to specify alternate configuration file.

 Consult [WebdriverIO Configuration](http://webdriver.io/guide/getstarted/configuration.html) for available options and browser configuration.

 ### Hooks

-Any custom WebdriverIO hook definitions will be appended to defaults.
+WebdriverIO hooks defined in `<projectRoot>/wdio.conf.js` will be appended to behaviour provided by plugin defaults.

-### Capabilities

-This plugin provides sensible defaults, to use an entirely different set of capabilities override the capabilities property within `<projectRoot>/wdio.conf.js`.

 ## Installing in an Already Created Project